Saravjit Kaur Manuke: Member of Legislative Assembly (First term)

 Saravjit Kaur Manuke received 61,521 votes, which is 45.69% of the total votes cast.

 Aam Aadmi Party emerged as the main opposition party in the Punjab Assembly elections of 2017.
 Aam Aadmi Party secured 20 seats in the Punjab Assembly in the Punjab Assembly elections of 2017.
 Saravjit Kaur Manuke was elected by the Aam Aadmi Party in Punjab as deputy leader of AAP legislative party during the term of the Fifteenth Punjab Legislative Assembly.
 During her time in office, Harpal Singh Cheema was the Leader of the Opposition in Punjab.

 In June 2021, Manuke held hunger strike along with AAP activists to protest against the inaction of the Punjab government in the payment of post-matric scholarship amount of Dalit students.
 AAP Punjab president Bhagwant Mann said that the protest by AAP members had forced the Punjab government led by CM Amarinder Singh to release the funds amounting to 200 crore as 40% share of the amount that Punjab government had to pay.

 Her term ended with the dissolution of the Fifteenth Punjab assembly on 11 March 2022.
-The dissolution was necessitated after the results of the election was declared on 10 March.
+The dissolution was necessitated after the results of the election were declared on 10 March.